-Comb-clawed, or Comb-Footed, spiders are the most common type of house spider in North America.
-They come in a variety of colors and typically form webs in corners of buildings (sheds, garages, homes).
-These sticky cob webs collect dust as well as insects, and commonly reproduced in scary movies and as front lawn Halloween decorations.
-The Comb-Clawed Spider is active at night, building its web under cover of dark.
-It rests on their webs during the day, waiting for a meal.
-It uses the almost invisible comb-like hairs on its 'ankles' to fling strands of web at its recently snared prey, aiding in securing the soon-to-be meal.
+Comb-Clawed Spiders typically form webs in the corners of buildings like sheds, garages, and homes.
+These sticky cob webs collect dust as well as insects, and commonly are mimicked in set design for scary movies as well as for Halloween decorations.
+The Comb-Clawed Spider is active at night, building its web under the cover of dark.
+It rests on its webs during the day, waiting for a meal.
+It uses the nearly invisible comb-like hairs on its 'ankles' to fling strands of web at its recently snared prey, further securing the soon-to-be meal.

 Scientific Name: Parasteatoda spp.

 Size (Adult; Length): 5mm to 6mm (0.20in to 0.23in)